What's inside the Senate's $95 billion bill to aid Ukraine and Israel and counter China

-WASHINGTON (AP) — The Senate is moving toward a final vote on an emergency spending package that would provide military aid to Ukraine and Israel; replenish U.S. weapons systems; and provide food, water, and other humanitarian aid to civilians in Gaza.
+WASHINGTON (AP) — The Senate early Tuesday passed an emergency spending package that would provide military aid to Ukraine and Israel; replenish U.S. weapons systems; and provide food, water, and other humanitarian aid to civilians in Gaza.

 The Senate jettisoned from the package a bipartisan effort to boost immigration enforcement at the U.S.-Mexico border after most Republican senators, following the lead of former President Donald Trump, deemed the bipartisan proposal inadequate.
 Abandoning the border proposal brought the price tag of the bill down to about $95.3 billion.

-If the Senate approves the emergency spending package in the next week, it would then be up to the Republican-led House to take it up, change it or let it die.
+Now that the Senate has approved the emergency spending package, it is up to the Republican-led House to take it up, change it or let it die.
+Speaker Mike Johnson cast new doubt on the package in a statement Monday evening, making clear that it could be weeks or months before Congress sends the legislation to President Joe Biden's desk — if at all.

 Here's a closer look at the spending breakdown: